 save 30% on current costs

-First things first, let’s be blunt: asbestos isn’t something you should mess around with.
-The Health and Safety Executive estimates that 5,000 people die from asbestos-related complications every year – ironic, given it was originally used to save lives as a fire-retardant material – and it’s been fully banned in the UK since 1999.
+Firstly, getting rid of asbestos isn’t something you should mess around with.
+The Health and Safety Executive (HSE) estimates that 5,000 people die from asbestos-related complications every year – ironic, given it was originally used to save lives as a fire-retardant material – and it’s been banned in the UK since 1999.

-Yet it’s still everywhere – a 2019 report estimated that 1.5 million buildings in the UK have asbestos inside them, including 80% of British schools, and 94% of NHS Trust buildings, such as hospitals and GP surgeries.
-If you own a house that’s more than 20 years old, chances are it’ll be somewhere, either as an insulator or as protection.
+Yet it’s still everywhere.
+The HSE estimates between 210,000 and 400,000 UK buildings contain asbestos – and another report claims this includes 80% of British schools and 94% of NHS Trust buildings, such as hospitals and GP surgeries.
+If you own a house over 20 years old, chances are it’ll be somewhere (either as an insulator or as protection).

 no hidden charges